 George & Sally take part in a government initiative that aims to reduce unemployment by putting anyone without a job into work.

-A political-drama written & directed by Daniel Harding, starring Lynette Creane, Radley Mason and Simon Christian as ‘Man In A Suit’.
+A political-drama written & directed by Daniel Harding, starring Lynette Creane, Radley Mason and Simon Christian as the ‘Man In A Suit’.
 The film also features Neil James as the News Reporter, Harriet Madeley and Joseph Steyne, with original music from Mathieu Karsenti.

 Man In A Suit was originally intended to be part of a trilogy of short films that would be presented as one feature – the other titles including Killer Bird, and as-of-yet made, Invasion.
 However, due to a restriction on funding, the scripts were broken down into smaller films and made as individual projects.
 ‘The News Reporter’ was intended to be the reoccurring thread through each story, and can still be seen in Man In A Suit and Killer Bird, played by Neil James.